puppetlabs/iac/_posts/2020-03-27-status-update.md

 On [Litmus](https://github.com/puppetlabs/puppet_litmus), the team had a productive week.
 We managed to fix some bugs that you can check out [here](https://github.com/puppetlabs/puppet_litmus/pull/271) and [here](https://github.com/puppetlabs/puppet_litmus/pull/272).
 Also, now we are able to capture more information for [honeycomb](https://github.com/puppetlabs/puppet_litmus/pull/264).

-For now there are still a couple of modules where the acceptance tests are currently converting to Litmus:
+The last few of modules where the acceptance tests need converting to Litmus are now in progress:

 -  [puppetlabs/websphere_application_server](https://forge.puppet.com/puppetlabs/websphere_application_server)